NByam13/reminder-extension/README.md

 TODO:
 - <s>Move Alert logic to the background script so the reminder will display even when the extension popup is closed</s>
-- Allow a message to be added that will be displayed on the alert when the alarm goes off
+- <s>Allow a message to be added that will be displayed on the alert when the alarm goes off</s>
 - Allow the amount of time in between repeating alarms to be configurable (here be dragons)
 - <s>Figure out why notifications arent being displayed in the corner of the browser when an alarm is set, despite not seeing any runtime errors</s>
 - replace console logs with actual event logging
+- Allow for multiple alarms to be set at once
+- display list of alarms in a drop down